 New Brunswick is a larger medium-sized city located in the state of New Jersey.
 With a population of 56,100 people and 11 constituent neighborhoods, New Brunswick is the 19th largest community in New Jersey.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Brunswick is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, New Brunswick is a city of service providers, sales and office workers and transportation and shipping workers.
-There are especially a lot of people living in New Brunswick who work in food service (11.04%), office and administrative support (10.85%) and maintenance occupations (7.92%).
+Because occupations involving physical labor dominate the local economy, New Brunswick is generally considered to be a blue-collar town.
+36.10% of the New Brunswick workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, New Brunswick is a city of service providers, transportation and shipping workers, and professionals.
+There are especially a lot of people living in New Brunswick who work in office and administrative support (8.69%), food service (8.24%), and maintenance occupations (7.66%).

 In addition, New Brunswick is a major college town that has a very high percentage of its residents over 18 years old who are college students.
 Naturally, collegiate life has a major influence on local New Brunswick culture, lifestyle and entertainment options.
 New Brunswick really pulses to the beat of the academic calendar.
 In New Brunswick every fall, returning students reinvigorate the community, who you will notice are all over town, buying groceries, out with friends, and getting acquainted or re-acquainted with each other and New Brunswick.
 One of the beneficial effects that colleges provide is that they tend to be lasting institutions that deliver direct economic benefits to the local economy in the form of such things as jobs for faculty and staff, and spending by students.
 New Brunswick benefits directly from this.

 Many people in New Brunswick take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use taxis to commute to work is quite high.
 This helps to fill a need among New Brunswick citizens for affordable transportation.